Tsergo Ri landslide: Pre-landslide topography and landslide

 Based on reconstructions of the pre-landslide topography, there may have been a 7500–8500 m high trilateral mountain in the area, or a set of ridges.
-The landslide detached in a southwest-westsouthwest direction, with the sliding mass breaking apart into blocks.
+The landslide detached in a southwest-west-southwest direction, with the sliding mass breaking apart into blocks.
 Owing to its fast speed of 450 km/h, rocks at the base of the slide melted.
 The landslide impacted other mountains and ridges, sometimes destroying them or triggering secondary collapses, and may have mixed with glacier ice.

 It was eventually halted by topography such as the flanks of Pangshungtramo mountain before it could become a debris avalanche.
 The landslide debris consists of individual compact blocks on top of a basal breccia and originally may have reached a thickness of 600–800 m.
 Deformed structures inside the collapse debris indicate that small-scale movements occurred within the landslide.
 The slide obstructed several glacial valleys.